credibil/docs/src/stability/rfc-process.md

-# Credibil VC RFCs
+# Credibil RFCs

-Credibil VC uses an RFC (request for comment) process for instigating major change to any project.
+Credibil uses an RFC (request for comment) process for instigating major change to any project.
 We see RFCs as a tool for getting feedback on design and implementation ideas and for consensus-building among stakeholders.

-See the [Credibil VC RFC repo](https://github.com/credibil/rfcs) for a complete list of RFCs.
+See the [Credibil RFC repo](https://github.com/credibil/rfcs) for a complete list of RFCs.

 ## What is an RFC?